 describe the columns of a table view.
 For example:

 class Products(dd.Table): ... column_names = 'id name providers customers' ...

 More about columns in The columns of a table view.

 The most important usage of layouts is to describe detail windows.

 You define a detail window by setting the

-detail_layout attribute of a table.
-For
+detail_layout attribute of an actor.
+For example:

 class Members(dd.Table): ... detail_layout = """ id name place email OffersByMember DemandsByMember """